-We are subject to counterparty risk with respect to the Notes' hedge transactions.
+We are subject to counterparty risk with respect to the Notes' hedge transactions and ASR.

-The hedge counterparties are financial institutions, and we are subject to the risk that they might default under the convertible note hedge transactions.
-Our exposure to the credit risk of the hedge counterparties is not secured by any collateral.
+The hedge counterparties and ASR counterparty are financial institutions, and we are subject to the risk that they might default under the convertible note hedge transactions or ASR.
+Our exposure to the credit risk of the hedge counterparties and ASR counterparty is not secured by any collateral.
 Global economic conditions have from time to time resulted in the actual or perceived failure or financial difficulties of many financial institutions, including the bankruptcy filing by Lehman Brothers Holdings Inc. and its various affiliates.
-If any hedge counterparty becomes subject to insolvency proceedings, we will become an unsecured creditor in those proceedings with a claim equal to our exposure at that time under our transactions with such hedge counterparty.
+If any hedge counterparty or ASR counterparty becomes subject to insolvency proceedings, we will become an unsecured creditor in those proceedings with a claim equal to our exposure at that time under our transactions with such hedge counterparty or the ASR counterparty.
 Our exposure will depend on many factors, but, generally, the increase in our exposure will be correlated to the increase in the market price and in the volatility of our common stock.
-In addition, upon a default by a hedge counterparty, we may suffer adverse tax consequences and more dilution than we currently anticipate with respect to our common stock.
-We can provide no assurances as to the financial stability or viability of the hedge counterparties.
+In addition, upon a default by a hedge counterparty or the ASR counterparty, we may suffer adverse tax consequences and more dilution than we currently anticipate with respect to our common stock.
+We can provide no assurances as to the financial stability or viability of the hedge counterparties or ASR counterparty.